This is part 2 of a series. Read part 1 of how to streamline the content review process.

 - Purpose.
 Why are you creating this content?
 If you don’t know, your readers won’t know why they’re supposed to read it.
 So make sure your purpose is clear, and that your main idea and details support it.

 - Main Idea.
 What’s the most important thing you want your audience to know?
 Is that obvious?
-[More on serving audience's needs]
+[Learn more on serving audience's needs

 - Beginning.
 Is your beginning engaging?
 Will it entice the audience to explore more of your content?

 - Order.
 Is the information following your open organized in a way that leads to the conclusion?
 Does your document flow fluidly from one point to the next?
 A logical progression is crucial to keeping the audience engaged.
-[More on how to drive audience engagement]
+Learn what to do when your content doesn't flow

 - Ending.
 Does your close leave the audience with a clear sense of what was important and what they need to think or do.
 How’s your ending?

 The small revisions

 After you've gotten the big revisions out of the way, focus on the smaller, more style-focused changes like:

 - Concision and Clarity.
 Almost all of us overwrite by 20 to 25 percent.
 The easiest place to firm up your content, then, is to go through and prune out the unnecessary words.
 You can make great strides towards clarity and concision simply by deleting:

 - Deeply nested constructions.

 - Qualifying statements.

 - Verb Choice.
 Are you using the most descriptive verbs?
 Using the most precise and descriptive verbs possible adds energy and clarity to your content and can reduce the need for additional verbiage.
 It’s helpful to keep the number of verbs per sentence to a minimum, lest you wade into those pesky complicated sentence structures.

 - Word Choice.
 Are you using words that are appropriate for your audience?
 Jargon's OK if your content consumers will know it.
 Add explanations/definitions for terms that must be used (sometimes for legal reasons) but may not be widely understood.